PDXDevCampJuly/michael/python/dice/angry_dice_code_review.md

 You have some sparse comments on some functions, but not a lot of comments within the functions themselves explaining what you're doing.
 Please get in the habit of commenting more :D Your future coworkers and your current instructor will thank you.

-### You Pass your Intro Python section, though, spoilers, you would have passed with Distinction if you had thoroughly commented your code.
+### You Pass your Intro Python section,
+though, spoilers, you would have passed with Distinction if you had thoroughly commented your code.

+---

+# Action after the review: Implemented all suggestions.